 AI algorithms provide powerful tools that in many ways exceed the human pattern-recognition capabilities, but require careful guidance by human domain experts that are aware of the strengths and limitations of AI.

-I am member of SIGAI, IPN, the Lorenz center Computational Science Board, and board member of the NL Advisory Council of CLAIRE.
+I am member of SIGAI, IPN, the Lorenz center Computational Science Board, Scientific Board member of Kennisnet, and board member of the NL Advisory Council of CLAIRE.

 How should society deal with AI?